 2. Establish Business-Wide Policies & Procedures

 If everyone is operating on the same page, then it's easier to manage a crisis as a whole.
-And we mean a literal page - policies and procedures are no good if they only exist in your brain and people can't access them when needed.
+And we mean one the same literal page - policies and procedures are no good if they only exist in your brain and people can't access them when needed.

-In the case of coronavirus, many businesses suddenly found their offices empty and all employees working from home flung far across suburbs and cities.
-If your employees aren't able to be relatively self-sufficient by following procedures for their day-to-day work without needing constant guidance, that is going to be extremely difficult.
+In the case of coronavirus, many businesses suddenly found their offices empty and all employees working from home, flung far across suburbs and cities.
+If your employees aren't able to be relatively self-sufficient by following procedures for their day-to-day work without needing constant guidance, managing remote working is going to be extremely difficult.

 Obviously some procedures would have been written with face-to-face workplace conditions in mind.
 Procedures will likely need to be revised and adapted to the new situation (e.g. emailing documents rather than leaving on desk in-trays).
-However it is far easier to adapt existing policies and have your team be able to execute them, rather than write them completely from scratch in the heat of a crisis and expect everyone to know exactly how to execute.
+However it is far easier to adapt existing policies and have your team be able to execute them, rather than write them completely from scratch in the heat of a crisis and expect everyone to know exactly how everything should run.

-At Aintree Group we have already written hand and desk cleaning protocols, pre-meeting surveys and other procedures in preparation for returning to the office.
+At Aintree Group we have already written hand and desk cleaning protocols, created pre-meeting health surveys and other policies such as wearing masks in preparation for returning to the office post-lockdown.
 All businesses will need a policy for handling employees who are ill and/ore who have been in contact with someone who has COVID-19.

 It's not just coronavirus that highlights the need for good policies procedures.
 A disorganised business will not thrive in any crisis situation.
 Even if it's a crisis to you alone as the business owner - does your team know how to continue work (with quality and consistency) if you're not there?